-In mid-2015, the relationship between China and the Philippines was described by the Huffington Post as the most toxic in Asia.
+In mid-2015, the Huffington Post described the relationship between China and the Philippines as the most toxic in Asia.
 However, since President Duterte took office, he has extended a hand of economic and political cooperation to China, securing investment and credit line pledges that amounted to approximately US$ 24 billion in business and trade deals.
 In fact, by the end of 2015, China was the Philippines’ second largest trading partner with trade totaling US$ 17.646 billion.

 Following this,in 2016, there were an estimated an estimated 680,000 Chinese visitors to the Philippines.
 Local news outlets reported a 250% surge in Chinese visa applications to the Philippines – rising to 1,400 per day in the first quarter of 2017.
 These numbers continue to grow, and with Bilateral agreements relating to science and technology, sports, sanitation, tourism, civil aviation and transportation, youth affairs and cultural heritage, we expect many more Chinese visitors to come.

 to support this, the Board of Investments has qualified Chinese athletes, tour groups, and businessmen endorsed by chambers of commerce or conventions to get visas upon arrival.
 Though this visa process is simplified by a straightforward requirement to file a minimum of 10 days before arrival, it remains vital that visitors apply for the correct visa.
 The short descriptions below can serve as a guide to selecting the appropriate visa for your stay in the Philippines, whether you are from China or another welcome country:

 Generally for short visits, a Tourist Visa is open and valid to most nationalities and can be acquired upon entry with a validity of 30 days and renewable for another 30.
 Although this visa cannot be used for work, it is ideal for leisure and recreation.